 3 Tbsp. olive oil

-2 Tbsp. fresh grated ginger root
+2 Tbsp. freshly grated ginger root

-4 chicken breasts, skinned and deboned, cut into 2 inch chunks
+4 chicken breasts, skinned and deboned, cut into 2-inch chunks

 1 pound shrimp, peeled and deveined